TirthPinkalSheth/html5/README.md

-html5
-this repository contains some of the basic web pages only and only using html files
+This repository contains some of the basic web pages only and only using html files